Paul Tambyah

-Paul Anantharajah Tambyah (Note: பால் ஆனந்தராஜா தம்பையா) (born 5 February 1965) is a Singaporean doctor and professor of infectious diseases, a politician, and a writer.
-He is the President of the Asia Pacific Society of Clinical Microbiology and Infection.
-Tambyah was the President of the International Society for Infectious Diseases from 2022 to 2025 and served as its immediate past-President.
-He is also the Chairman of the Singapore Democratic Party, a position he has held since September 2017.
+Paul Anantharajah Tambyah (Note: பால் ஆனந்தராஜா தம்பையா) (born 5 February 1965) is a Singaporean doctor and professor of infectious diseases, a politician, and a writer who has been serving as chairman of the Singapore Democratic Party since 2017.
+He is the President of the Asia Pacific Society of Clinical Microbiology and Infection and was the President of the International Society for Infectious Diseases from 2022 to 2025 and served as its immediate past-President.

 Early life and education

 Born in Singapore to the endocrinologist Dr John Tambyah and social worker Leaena Chelliah on 5 February 1965, Tambyah learned Mandarin as a second language in Saint Andrew's School.
 He later attended Raffles Institution in 1981.

 Tambyah graduated from the National University of Singapore with Bachelor of Medicine, Bachelor of Surgery to become a doctor in 1988.

 In 1991, Tambyah married Dr Siok Kuan, a senior lecturer of marketing from NUS Business School.

 Tambyah did his postgraduate training in Infectious disease under Dr Dennis G. Maki at the University of Wisconsin and graduated in 1999.